bshurikan/Beni-BandcampPlayer/README.md

 Preview Bandcamp releases quickly and conveniently before purchasing (**Note:** This app plays Bandcamp’s free 128kbps streams - support the artists to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC, etc).

+**Legal:** This app is Free proprietary software - not open source.
+Compiled releases only.
+No source distribution.
+GitHub is used for releases and issue tracking.

 <div align="center">

 <p><a href="https://github.com/bshurikan/Beni-BandcampPlayer/releases"><img src="images/download.png" height="39"></a>